Two Cranial Amulets from Neuchâtel, Switzerland

 This practice extended to all corners of Iron Age Europe, including Ireland, where the mythical figure, Cú Chulainn, proudly displayed the heads of the three fearsome sons of Nechtan on his chariot, thus establishing himself as the subject of Cathbad’s prophecy; Ulster’s most famous and valiant warrior.

-The museum’s Prehistoric Ireland exhibition displays a variety of Neolithic pendants and possible amulets.
+The National Museum of Ireland - Archaeology’s Prehistoric Ireland exhibition displays a variety of Neolithic pendants and possible amulets.

 Cordier, G. (2005).
 Rondelles craniennes.
 Une enquete bibliographique.
 Bulletin De La Societe Prehistorique Francaise, 102:2, pp.361-369.